Matthew-Nelson/hlth-320-lab/content/blog/week-8/index.md

 ## Homework to be completed before lab this week

-- CodeCademy CSS 6a
+- CodeCademy CSS:
+  - <a href="https://www.codecademy.com/courses/learn-css/lessons/css-grid-i/exercises/grid-intro" target="_blank">CSS Grid Essentials</a>
-- CodeCademy CSS 6d
+  - <a href="https://www.codecademy.com/courses/learn-css/lessons/css-grid-ii/exercises/introduction-css-grid-ii" target="_blank">Advanced CSS Grid</a>

 ## Tonight in Lab

 - Introduction to Footage Challenge #2
-- Intoduction to Bootstrap
-- Integrate Bootstrap into HTML Sites
+- Introduction to HTML Site
+- <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> introduction and integration to HTML Site.

 ## Due at the end of lab